An Internet Marketing Story:

 Fast forward to today (2016), and some launches on JVZoo have done well over a million dollars in sales.
 One of the top sellers has made over 100,000 sales through his video-maker funnel.
 This was probably flat-out inconceivable to anybody selling WSOs on the WarriorForum at the time I entered the market.
 The market just was not big enough yet and the technology was just not there.

 First it was the WarriorForum.
-But then they started to crash a lot – whoops - and sellers started to get pissed.
+But as they got more popular, the site started to crash a lot – whoops - and sellers started to get pissed.

 So some guys came out with a different forum, with the sole specific purpose of having you to host your offers only, and for it not to go down.
 That served its purpose but was short-lived in popularity.

-Around the same time, Wordpress technology was emerging as the standard and people started to host their launches on their own sites, with a Wordpress hosted theme such as Optimize Press of Profits Theme.
+Around the same time, Wordpress technology was emerging as the standard and people started to host their launches on their own sites, with a Wordpress hosted theme such as Optimize Press of Profits Theme that would make your websites look pretty much however you wanted them to look.
 I had both of these.